Goldrush: A Real Life Alaskan Adventure

-Goldrush: A Real Life Alaskan Adventure is a 1998 made-for-TV adventure film directed by John Power and distributed by Walt Disney Television.
+Goldrush: A Real Life Alaskan Adventure is a 1998 American made-for-TV adventure film directed by John Power and distributed by Walt Disney Television.
+The film premiered on ABC on March 8, 1998.
 The film is also known as Gold Rush!, and stars Alyssa Milano and Bruce Campbell as two people who join the dangerous gold rush in the wilderness of Alaska.
 The film was telecast as a presentation for The Wonderful World of Disney.

 Plot

-The movie takes place in the year 1899 and centers around a New York high society girl, Ella 'Fizzy' Fitz (Milano), who works as a typewriter and stenographer in an office.
+The film takes place in the year 1899 and centers around a New York high society girl, Ella 'Fizzy' Fitz (Milano), who works as a typewriter and stenographer in an office.
 When she learns about a new sensation called the gold rush in Alaska, she immediately decides that she wants to find her luck in the dangerous and rough Alaskan area.
-Because a train ticket is too expensive, she assignes herself to the company of Pierce Thomas 'Pt' Madison (Campbell).
+Because a train ticket is too expensive, she assigns herself to the company of Pierce Thomas 'Pt' Madison (Campbell).
 Madison is keen on letting a woman in, and is enthusiastic about using her typewriter skills to their advantage in the wilderness.
 Fizzy has difficulty convincing her mother (Garber) to allow her to join the group of 24 men in an 18-month expedition; a formal introduction to Madison does not convince her either.
 Fizzy is determined to go, and through her persistence she is finally able to find her mother's approval.

 During the journey, the other men are wary of Fizzy's presence, and especially Barry Keown (Flemming) feels that a woman who can not do a man's job should be paid the equal amount of money.
 Keown immediately opts to vote her out of the expedition, but Madison is determined to give Fizzy a chance to prove herself.
 In Alaska, Fizzy wants to join the men on the mining, but Madison decides to set her up in an office.
 Fizzy is unable to find employment, though, because every company is already staffed.
 When a stenographer is fired for being a drunk, Fizzy is granted a position, and she stands her own by accepting the job on her own high conditions, thereby earning the respect of others.
 On her first day, she finds out that the powerful men of the Alaskan village are crooks and frauds, and she accuses them during a court hearing.